Edmonds College Logo

 3. Explain the stages of change and demonstrate the ability to identify SUD best-practice interventions for each stage.

-5. Learn how to effectively respond to social-emotional crises in clients and make appropriate referrals for co-occurring disorder complications.
+4. Learn how to effectively respond to social-emotional crises and high-risk behavior from clients and make appropriate referrals for co-occurring disorder complications.

 SHS 231: Social Services Practicum